Welcome to your (new) parish. . .

-If you are just new to life here, then we hope you will feel at home very quickly and will consider making Carryduff Parish your spiritual home and community resource!
+If you are just new to life here, then we hope you will feel at home very quickly and will consider making Carryduff Parish or Killaney Parish your spiritual home and community resource!

 Our Services page will help you plan to attend worship when it is most suitable for you.
 Currently we meet three times a week at least.